 One possibility to improve the situation is for authors to make correct acknowledgement a requirement of permission to use the software; all but one of the examples we observed were phrased as requests and not as requirements.
-In our interviews and discussions with producers of scientific software there is hesitancy to make such requirements, both in fear of losing users and in a belief that such requirements violate principles of scientific sharing.
+In our interviews and discussions with producers of scientific software (reported in <anonymized>) there is hesitancy to make such requirements, both in fear of losing users and in a belief that such requirements violate principles of scientific sharing.
 Certainly authors of papers don’t have to make such requests, but publishers often do, backed by requirements of copyright law and the quite intense threat of punishment for plagiarism by incorrect attribution.
 Moreover, there is precedent for using licenses (and thus contract law) to require specific acknowledgements within the domain of open source software and open cultural production, although such requirements are controversial.
 The GNU GPL and the Apache license requires software users to retain all attribution notices in the code, and the original BSD license required acknowledgement of the University of California; the Open Source Initiative approves licenses requiring attribution (e.g., the “Common Public Attribution License” used for the code behind Reddit).
 All Creative Commons licenses require attribution (other than the Public Domain Dedication, CC0) as a condition of use, and the project provides guidelines on appropriate forms of attribution, including tools to automate attributions.
 Nonetheless, as with any system, end-users may not follow the license; indeed in our dataset one package used a license that required users to cite a specific article, but the mention of that software in our dataset did not.

+Finally, it seems likely that any standards should address the question of whether to address commercial software differently from software written for academic credit.
+The prevalence of “instrument-like” citations suggests that authors see software as similar to other equipment; this may be appropriate, especially if those writing the software are merely interested in selling software and not in earning academic reputation.
+However, a standard that differentiated in this way would need to help authors know when to use which form and our suggestion of packages themselves providing this information seems relevant.
+Either way, information relevant to replication and extension would need to be included.